SSENSE/vue-carousel/docs/source/examples/index.md

 Configured breakpoints: 2 slides on mobile (<= 480px), 3 slides on tablet (<= 768).
 **Note: in a JSFiddle iframe, the breakpoint is determined by the iframe's width.**

-<script async src="//jsfiddle.net/toddlawton/rvhxLdkq/embed/result,js/"></script>
+<script async src="//jsfiddle.net/quinnssense/bojn4dz4/embed/js,result/"></script>

 ## Scroll per page

-Instead of scrolling on a per item basis, the carousel will scroll the configured [perPage](/vue-carousel/api#perPage) or [perPageCustom](/vue-carousel/api#perPageCustom) with each movement.
+Instead of scrolling on a per item basis, the carousel will scroll the configured [perPage](/vue-carousel/api#perPage) with each movement.

 <script async src="//jsfiddle.net/toddlawton/6ckc1pqv/embed/result,js/"></script>

+## Scroll per page (custom)

+Instead of scrolling on a per item basis, the carousel will scroll the configured by [perPageCustom](/vue-carousel/api#perPageCustom) with each movement.

+<script async src="//jsfiddle.net/quinnssense/gjr7wbph/1/embed/"></script></script>

 ## Autoplay